Zero-Shot Reinforcement Learning from Low Quality Data: Zero-Shot RL from Low Quality Data

+In the single-task setting, the distribution shift is addressed by applying constraints to either the policy, value function or model (see Section \ref{section: related work} for a summary of past work).
+Here we re-purpose single-task value function and model regularisation for use in the zero-shot RL setting.
+To avoid further complicating zero-shot RL methods, we only consider regularisation techniques that do not introduce new parametric functions.
+We discuss the implications of this decision in Section \ref{section: discussion}.

+Conservative $Q$-learning (CQL) \citep{kumar19, kumar2020} regularises the $Q$ function by querying OOD state-action pairs and suppressing their value.
+This is achieved by adding {{new term}} to the usual $Q$ loss function

+where $\alpha$ is a scaling parameter, $\mu(a|s)$ is a policy distribution selected to find the maximum value of the current $Q$ function iterate, $\mathcal{H}(\mu)$ is the entropy of $\mu$ used for regularisation, and $\mathcal{L}_{\text{Q}}$ is the normal TD loss on $Q$.
+Equation \ref{equation: CQL update} has the dual effect of minimising the peaks in $Q$ under $\mu$ whilst maximising $Q$ for state-action pairs in the dataset.

-We can replicate a similar inductive bias in the FB context, substituting $F(s, a, z)^{\top}z$ for $Q$ in Equation \ref{equation: CQL update} and adding the normal FB loss (Equation \ref{equation: fb loss})
+We can replicate a similar form of regularisation in the FB framework, substituting $F(s, a, z)^{\top}z$ for $Q$ in Equation \ref{equation: CQL update} and adding the normal FB loss (Equation \ref{equation: fb loss})

-The key difference between Equations \ref{equation: CQL update} and \ref{equation: FB-CQ loss} is that the former suppresses the value of OOD actions for one task, whereas the latter does so \textit{for all tasks in an environment}.
-We discuss the usefulness of this inductive bias in Section \ref{subsection: didactic}.
+The key difference between Equations \ref{equation: CQL update} and \ref{equation: VC-FB loss} is that the former suppresses the value of OOD actions for one task, whereas the latter does so for all task vectors drawn from $\mathcal{Z}$.
 We call models learnt with this loss \textit{value-conservative forward-backward representations} ({{VC-FB}}).